kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 considering a Job as failed.
 The back-off limit is set by default to 6.
 Failed Pods associated with the Job are recreated by the Job controller with an exponential back-off delay (10s, 20s, 40s ...) capped at six minutes.
-The back-off count is reset when a job pod is deleted or successful without any other pods failing around that time.
+The back-off count is reset when a Job's Pod is deleted or successful without any other Pods for the Job failing around that time.

 {{< note >}}
 If your job has `restartPolicy = "OnFailure"`, keep in mind that your container running the Job